AdobeDocs/experience-platform.en/help/rtcdp/destinations/activate-destinations.md

 ## Prerequisites

 To activate data to destinations, you must have successfully set up a destination.
-See the links below for different types of destinations:

-* Adobe destinations
-* Advertising destinations
-* Email marketing destinations
-* Social destinations
+If you haven't done so already, go to the [destinations catalog](/help/rtcdp/destinations/destinations-catalog.md) and set up one or more destinations.

 ## Activate Data